02-09-2020 di redazione

 The artist actively collaborates with Watamu Marine Association and the recycling center of Dabaso, where his other works stand out.

 These include a life size dolphin mural made with more than one hundred bottles of glass, a door composed of wood wedged between bottles of champagne, and lightly framed mirrors.

-Mc Naughton has recently extended his collection to include animal horns.
-His current time is spent preparing an exhibition entitled, "Nothing But Pineapple," inspired by his love for the tropical fruit.
+Mc Naughton has extended his collection to include animal horns.
+He also curated an exhibition entitled, "Nothing But Pineapple," inspired by his love for the tropical fruit.